 ॐ रूद्राय नमः॥

 Om Rudraya Namah

 According to Shiva Purana, once, the demons were able to defeat Indra and his army of gods and they forced Gods to flee from the city.
 The deities were full of fear and out of despair, they went to Maharishi Kashyap’s Ashram.
 He happened to be the father of Indra.
 Maharishi was known for his supreme knowledge and his ability to meditate.
 Thus, He consoled the god and promised that he would find a solution to the problem.

 Maharishi meditated and seek an audience with the celestial entity Shiva himself.
 After meditating for quite some time, Shiva appeared in front of him.
 He seemed impressed by Kashyap’s meditation and asked the Maharishi to make a wish.
-He asked Shiva to be born as his son, to offer justice to the gods and take the place in the city as their protector.
+He asked Shiva to be born as his son, to offer justice to the gods and take his place in the city as their protector.
 Shiva granted his wish by uttering the words, “Tathastu!”
 (So be it).